 We currently carry oak products in volume ranges 225L to 60HL from Bel Air, Maury, Billon, Canadell, DAMY, European Coopers Hungary, Schneckenleitner and Master Coopers.

-Non-oak related, Bouchard Cooperages also imports Italian cocciopesto and concrete fermenting and ageing eggs, Impruneta terracotta amphorae and French "grés" sandstone jarres.
+Non-oak related, Bouchard Cooperages also imports Italian cocciopesto and concrete fermenting and ageing eggs and tanks, ceramic amphorae,"grés" sandstone jarres and stainless steel eggs.